Thanks for your interest in Mindful Healthy Life and its origins!

 - I adore Saturdays when I can listen to lots of NPR while my kids are out with their Dad or on another level of the house while I’m cleaning or doing laundry.

 I also love to write but have been neglecting both my blog, Crunchy-Chewy Mama, and my novel recently as I’ve been attending to my health, while I was working toward the March 2014 five-year celebration of my Holistic Moms chapter, and doing all the things I needed to do in order to start this site in April 2014.
-In February 2014, I printed and bound the rough/incomplete draft of my novel to share with my mom on my first visit home without my children, and sharing the time with my parents was one of the most important weekends of my life.
+Around that time, I printed and bound the rough/incomplete draft of my novel to share with my mom on my first visit home without my children, and sharing the time with my parents was one of the most important weekends of my life.
 It was perhaps the most important fun I’ve ever had.
 At 41, I felt like I was finally growing up.
-I’m striving to remain grateful for all the opportunities I’ve been given.
+My journey continues and I’m striving to remain grateful for all the opportunities I’ve been given.

 Thanks for reading!
 I look forward to hearing from you!